ValeriaLav/OllamaTest/README.md

 # OllamaTest
-testing different AI models with Ollama
+testing different AI models with Ollama.
 Goal: compare a few models and lear how to accelerate them